-Prerequisite(s): COMP 685 Computer Keyboarding - Beginning or Typing 30 words per minute.
+Prerequisite(s): COMP 685 Computer Keyboarding - Beginning.

 This course is an introduction to computers for individuals entering the health care field.
 This course provides a general introduction to computer literacy and information technology for health care students.
-The course provides a comprehensive survery of the interconnections of information technology and health care.
+Students will learn and exercise the practical use of EHR in administrative roles within the allied health field.
 Textbook Required.
 (Apportionment)